 Summer Planting: Summer planting is advisable for cooler areas where temperatures don’t hover at 80 degrees or more for long periods of time.

 Fall Planting:Though it may seem unusual to plant flower seeds in fall, it is actually the preferred time of year for many seasoned wildflower gardeners.
 The main benefit: a jump-start in bloom the following spring!
-However, if you do decide to plant your seeds in the fall, the trick is to do so after the first killing frost of the season and when the ground has completely frozen to eliminate any chance of germination.
+However, if you do decide to plant your seeds in the fall, the trick is to do so after the first killing frost of the season and when the ground is almost frozen to eliminate any chance of germination.
 Use caution when considering the best time to plant as weather patterns can never be guaranteed.

 2- Site Selection